redhat-cop/gitops-standards-repo-template/readme.md

 ### Debugging

-Most debugging and troubleshooting can be done by rednering the root app of apps locally using helm & kustomize.
+Most debugging and troubleshooting can be done by rendering the root app of apps locally using helm & kustomize.
 Here are a few examples.

 Which applications are currently included in the `hub` cluster?